xareelee/XSpect/Documents/XSpect_Tutorial.md

 ![selector chain][figure 1]

-Here is the comparison between XApesct and XIntrospect:
+Here are the comparisons between XApesct and XIntrospect:

 Comparison    | XApesct                           | XIntrospect
 ------------- | --------------------------------- | ------------------------------------